China cuts key interest rate to support economy

 Financial troubles in the real estate sector, with several leading developers on the verge of bankruptcy and struggling to complete projects, also pose a major obstacle to growth.

-Following a similar move last week, China's central bank cut a key rate on Monday in a bid to stimulate activity.

-The one-year loan prime rate, which serves as a benchmark for corporate loans, was reduced from 3.55 percent to 3.45 percent, the People's Bank of China (PBoC) said in a statement.
+The People's Bank of China said on Monday cut the one-year loan prime rate, which serves as a benchmark for corporate loans, from 3.55 percent to 3.45 percent.

 However, the five-year LPR, which is used to price mortgages, was held at 4.2 percent.